NativeScript/developer-day-workshop/src/chapters/chapter3.md

     <p><strong>CHALLENGE!</strong>: Create a different animation using the Animation library as documented here: [https://docs.nativescript.org/ui/animation](https://docs.nativescript.org/ui/animation)</p>
 </blockquote>

-Now, let's take a look at the other way of animating elements on the screen; by using CSS keyframe animation.
+Now, let's take a look at the other way of animating elements on the screen—by using CSS keyframe animation.
 Let's make the cards fade in during the page loading process.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add a keyframe animation